Awake, my Soul, and Sound your Strings by Ólavur Jakobsen

 Recording quality is excellent.
 Jakobsen is a clean player overall and could have come off as dry but the quality of the recording helped to keep it elegant sounding.

-Criticisms: I have little in the way of criticisms as Jakobsen’s playing is clean and driven.
+I have little in the way of criticisms as Jakobsen’s playing is clean and driven.
 Plus, the music was all a curiosity for me and a joy to explore.
 The music itself was somewhat spacious but there was still enough excitement to keep me going.
-I suppose on occasion it could have benefitted from a few sections that sounded more risky as Jakobsen is always sounding in complete control.
-However, how can one complain when the player is virtuosic in control?
-Nevertheless, I would have liked a few more spots of roughness or pushing the instrument.
-However, the wide range of extended techniques and sounds filled that gap for me… General public listeners might find that the album descends into ‘modern’ musical language at a gradual rate from start to finnish.
+General listeners might find that the album descends into ‘modern’ musical language at a gradual rate from start to finish.
 I, for one, enjoyed that aspect but general listeners who don’t appreciate new music might want to listen to sample tracks.
 Guitarists will love the extended techniques and soundscapes as well the excellent compositions throughout.

 A wonderful album of music from the Faroe Islands by Faorese guitarist Ólavur Jakobsen.
 Jakobsen displays a wealth of diversity and flexibility in his style.
 From soothing and simplistic textures to extended techniques and alternative soundscapes he pulls off the album with artistic sensitivity and style.
 There are a number of excellent compositions, in particular the works of Rasmussen contain a rich amount of compositional and guitaristic interest.
 I love the album for Jakobsen’s clean and inspired playing but also for its conceptual integrity.